m-Peter/activeform/README.md

 end
 ```

-If the #save method returns false due to validation errors defined on the form, you can render again the form with the data that has been submitted and the errors found.
+If the #save method returns false due to validation errors defined on the form, you can render it again with the data that has been submitted and the errors found.

 ## Nesting Forms: 1-n Relations

 ActiveForm also gives you nested collections.

-Let's have Conferences with Speakers!
+Let's define the `has_many :speakers` collection association on the Conference model.

 ```ruby
 class Conference < ActiveRecord::Base